 Begin with a solid object upon which to place the gold bloom.
 I have experimented with using stones and sea glass (see here for instruction on making your own sea glass).
 Place your object on a protected surface (preferably one with a rim, to catch any dripping resin).

-Prepare your resin according to manufacturer’s instructions and ready your metallic *fluid acrylic- having both ready and handy is essential to good results.
+Prepare your resin according to the manufacturer’s instructions and ready your metallic *fluid acrylic- having both ready and handy is essential to good results.

 *Fluid acrylic is very different from regular acrylic paint and familiarizing yourself with it’s viscosity will be helpful before beginning.
 While typical acrylic paint has thickening agents it to help give it texture for the artist to work with, high-flow fluid acrylic does not have any thickening agents, it is simply pigment in a thin–liquid form.
 It flows and floods in a way that is even more fluid than ink-based pigments.
 Because of this unique feature, liquid acrylic is particularly fun to experiment with- and MESSY!
 It comes in many shades but the iridescent gold is my absolute favorite.
 It’s a metallic gold that looks expensive and elegant.
 Incorporated into this project it creates a metallic bloom that appears to be suspended in clear water.